trueicesk8ter/DS595_ADAgroup/README.md

 We plan to use and compare these three algorithms testing and training performance on the MNIST and CIFAR-10 dataset.

+The loss function we are currently using is just a basic entropy-loss function.

 ## f.
 Comments and/or concerns?